 Kraljic argued that efficient, cost-effective production and operations were possible if procurement wasn’t seen as a mere tactic function but rather a strategic one.

-The adoption of Kraljic’s Purchasing Model would forever revolutionize procurement within industries.
+The adoption of Kraljic’s Purchasing Model would forever revolutionize procurement strategy.
 And today, the purchasing process can be subdivided into two major disciplines: direct vs indirect procurement.
 Let’s explore what constitutes each discipline.

 Direct Procurement Defined